-With 2,600 students from all over the US and world majoring in more than 50 traditional and interdisciplinary areas of study, University of Puget Sound graduates students who go on to work for companies like Apple, Amazon, Boeing, Coca-Cola, Google, and many others.
-Graduates also enjoy a nearly 80% acceptance rate to medical schools and 90% acceptance rate to law schools.
-Our international students dive into campus life when they get here, and many take advantage of international student services like our international student–mentoring program and internationally focused flat in Thomas Hall.
+With 2,400 students from all over the US and world majoring in more than 50 traditional and interdisciplinary areas of study, University of Puget Sound graduates students who go on to work for companies like Apple, Amazon, Boeing, Coca-Cola, Google, and many others.
+Graduates also enjoy an over 80% acceptance rate to medical and law schools.
+Our international students dive into campus life when they get here, and many take advantage of international student services like our international student–mentoring program and internationally focused flats in Thomas Hall.

 Located near the urban heart of Tacoma in the North End neighborhood, the Puget Sound campus is within walking distance to some of the best shops, eateries, and coffeehouses in the city.
-Tacoma is in one of the most diverse areas of the Pacific Northwest, and campus is a bus ride away from several theaters and museums, including the Tacoma Art Museum and Museum of Glass.
-Add to that the magnetic pull of Mount Rainier, beaches found in nearby parks, and rainforests on the Olympic Peninsula, and it won’t take long to create a four-year agenda not just of outings, but also of research experiences, including studying anything from the geochemistry and origin of hot springs in the region to the industry of Tacoma.
+Tacoma is in one of the most diverse areas of the Pacific Northwest, and campus is a bus ride away from several live music venues, movie theaters, and museums, including the Tacoma Art Museum and Museum of Glass.
+Add to that the magnetic pull of Mount Rainier, beaches found in nearby parks, and rainforests on the Olympic Peninsula, and it won’t take long to create a four-year agenda not just of outings but also of research experiences, including studying anything from the geochemistry and origin of hot springs in the region to the industry of Tacoma.

-Beyond the classroom, learning continues at Puget Sound with programs in residence halls that create a 24/7 living-learning environment and extends to study abroad opportunities in more than 55 countries.
+Beyond the classroom, learning continues at Puget Sound with programs in residence halls that create a 24/7 living-learning environment and extend to over 100 study abroad opportunities in more than 40 countries.
 Puget Sound was named one of America’s top 20 entrepreneurial colleges by Forbes magazine.
-Students can join our prestigious Business and Leadership Program; study everything from biochemistry, neuroscience, and environmental policy to international political economy (a field that was started at Puget Sound), languages, and literature.
-Students can also study engineering through Puget Sound’s 3-2 program, where students spend three years at Puget Sound and finish their degree at one of our three partner schools: Columbia University, University of Southern California, or Washington University in St. Louis.
+Students can join our prestigious Business and Leadership Program; study everything from Biochemistry, Neuroscience, and Environmental Policy to International Political Economy (a field that was started at Puget Sound), languages, and literature.
+Students can also study Engineering through Puget Sound’s 3-2 program, where students spend three years at Puget Sound and finish their degree at one of our three partner schools: Columbia University, University of Southern California, or Washington University in St. Louis.
 With a School of Business and Leadership and a selective, hands-on Business Leadership Program that accepts up to 25 first-year students each year; a School of Music; and graduate programs in Occupational Therapy, Physical Therapy, and Education, Puget Sound offers a liberal arts education that prepares students to make a difference in the world.

-Our home is Tacoma, Washington, a midsized city just 56 kilometers from Seattle and just a few hours from Vancouver, British Columbia.
+Our home is Tacoma, Washington, a midsize city just 56 kilometers from Seattle and just a few hours from Vancouver, British Columbia.
 Tacoma has been named one of the country’s most livable cities and “America’s #1 wired city.”
-World-changing companies, such as Amazon, Boeing, Starbucks, and Microsoft, call our region of the country home.
+World-changing companies such as Amazon, Boeing, Starbucks, and Microsoft call our region of the country home.
 (Our graduates often work at these companies too!)

-Type of SCHOOL: National liberal arts college with students from 46 states and eight countries
+Type of SCHOOL: National liberal arts college with students from 43 states and 10 countries

 Size of Campus: 97-acre (39-hectare) campus